-Why peer through a peephole when you could be looking out a picture window?
-That's what we wonder when we see investors peering through a narrow window at just one year’s results.
+Why peer through a peephole when you can look out a picture window?
+That's what we wonder when we see investors peering through a narrow window at just one year’s fund or market results.
 Whether the results are good or bad hardly matters -- it's that the view itself is distorted by the narrow dimensions.
-By looking through a bigger window – at 10, 20, or 100 years of results – suddenly the big picture becomes much clearer.
+By looking through a bigger window at 10, 20, or even 100 years of results, the picture suddenly becomes clearer.

 Even with rolling averages the timeframe can make a big difference.
 From 1997 to 2007, for example, the S&P 500 returned 8.14% on average.
 But if you roll forward just one year and look at 1998 to 2008, the results change dramatically to 0.96% on average.
 That’s an enormous difference based solely on timeframe.

-With regard to our own results, if we wanted to emphasize how well we did, we might choose the 15-year period from 1992 to 2006 during which we actively invested for retirement.
+With regard to our own investment results, if we wanted to emphasize how well we had done, we might choose the 15-year period from 1992 to 2006 during which we actively invested for retirement.
 During that time the S&P 500 returned 10.66%.
-If instead we wanted to emphasize how many challenges we faced, we might choose the 15-year window from 1994 to 2008, when the S&P 500 returned 6.44% (thanks again to the Great Recession).
-But the clearest and most honest picture is usually the biggest one.
-The longest possible personal investment timeframe we can examine at the moment (from 1992 to 2015) results in an S&P 500 return of 9.04% – which happens to be right in line with long-term historical averages.
+If instead we wanted to emphasize how many challenges we had faced, we might extend the window to 2008 to include our initial early retirement into the Great Recession.
+During that timeframe the S&P 500 returned 6.73%.

-Our own feeling is, the bigger the timeframe the better.
-Let’s say you’re trying to decide what annual percentage to use to estimate future stock market returns in your personal portfolio.
-You could do worse than taking the longest possible historical view of the stock market.
-Moneychimp.com has a nifty calculator that allows you to enter 1871 as the oldest possible annual return for the S&P 500.
-So if we look at 1871 to 2015 (the latest available year), we get 9.05% as the annualized return based on compound annual growth rates.
+The bigger the timeframe the better.
+Let’s say you’re trying to decide what annual percentage to use to estimate future stock market returns in your portfolio.
+Why not take the really long view?
+Moneychimp.com has a nifty calculator that allows you to enter 1871 as the oldest possible starting date for the S&P 500.
+So if we look at 1871 to 2017 (the latest available year), we get 9.15% as the annualized return based on compound annual growth rates.

-Based on these results, we would recommend you use 9% as your predicted annual return for future years.
-That way, your ever so slightly conservative estimate is predicated on what might be called a super widepan view of the market.
-When you consider how much turmoil this ultra-wide timeframe encompasses – two World Wars, the Great Depression, the Great Recession, and innumerable other scares, upsets, and gyrations – it’s a comfort to realize that, in spite of it all, the stock market still returned more than 9% on average per year.
+Based on these results we would recommend you use 9% as your predicted annual return for future years.
+That way your slightly conservative estimate is predicated on what might be called a widepan view of the market.
+When you consider how much turmoil this timeframe has encompassed – two World Wars, a Great Depression, a Great Recession, and much more – it’s a comfort to realize that, in spite of it all, the stock market has still returned more than 9% on average per year.

-Taking the longest possible view over the longest possible timeframe cuts down on the noisy chatter from day traders and TV talking heads.
-It makes you realize that maybe this isn’t such a gamble after all.
-Maybe, just maybe, the stock market is more reliable over the long run than breathless TV pundits would have you believe.
+Taking the longest possible view over the longest possible timeframe cuts down on the chatter from TV pundits and day traders.
+It makes you realize maybe this isn’t such a gamble after all.
+Maybe the stock market is more reliable over the long term than you have been led to believe.